 20.2 Automobile Liability insurance (bodily injury, property damage and personal injury), with a combined single limit of not less than $1,000,000 for all owned, non-owned, and hired vehicles.

-20.3 Commercial General Liability and Automobile Liability insurance shall include the following provisions:
+20.3 Required insurance shall include the following provisions:

 20.3.1 For projects at the University: The Board of Trustees of the Leland Stanford Junior University, its officers, agents, representatives, students, employees and volunteers, shall be included as additional insureds, by endorsement.

-20.3.2 For projects at Stanford Hospital and Clinics: In addition to those listed above, Stanford Hospital and Clinics, its Board of Directors, its officers, agents, representatives, students, employees, and volunteers shall be included as additional insureds, by endorsement.
+20.3.2 For projects at Stanford Health Care: In addition to those listed above, Stanford Health Care, its Board of Directors, its officers, agents, representatives, students, employees, and volunteers shall be included as additional insureds, by endorsement.

-20.3.3 The Contractor’s insurance shall be primary coverage, Stanford University and/or Stanford Hospital and Clinics insurance or self-insurance shall be excess and noncontributory.
+20.3.3 The Contractor’s insurance shall be primary coverage, Stanford University and/or Stanford Health Care insurance or self-insurance shall be excess and noncontributory.